realpython/python-guide/docs/intro/community.rst

     Gives guidelines for semantics and conventions associated with Python docstrings.

-You can read more at `The PEP Index <http://www.python.org/dev/peps/>`_.
+You can read more at `The PEP Index <https://www.python.org/dev/peps/>`_.

 Submitting a PEP
 ~~~~~~~~~~~~~~~~

 PEPs are peer-reviewed and accepted/rejected after much discussion.
-Anyone
-can write and submit a PEP for review.
+Anyone can write and submit a PEP for review.

 Here's an overview of the PEP acceptance workflow:

 .. image:: ../_static/pep-0001-1.png
+    :alt: PEP acceptance workflow diagram

 ******************